YvesBell42/RPi-MC-Server/README.md

 # RPi MC Server Optimisation and Automation with Reverse Proxy

-This project describes the setup, optimisation and automation of a Raspberry Pi Minecraft server behind a GC-NAT.
+This project describes the setup, optimisation and automation of a Raspberry Pi Minecraft server behind with a reverse proxy.

 A Raspberry Pi is not the ideal platform to run a Minecraft server, but can be perfect for a small number of friends wishing to play together (especially when optimised and automated).